JackOfMostTrades/aws-kms-pkcs11/README.md

 | --- | --- | --- | --- |
 | kms\_key\_id | Y | dbafb7de-106e-4277-97fe-a7f5635516a5 | The KMS key id to use.
 (This plugin does not support any sort of key listing, auto-discovery, or creation of keys.) |
 | aws\_region | N | us-west-2 | The AWS region where the above key resides.
 Uses us-east-1 by default. |

+If you are encountering errors using this provider, try setting the `AWS_KMS_PKCS11_DEBUG` environment variable to a non-empty value.
+This should enable debug logging to stdout from the module.

 # Installation